PFAS Exposure Risk Calculator

 When to Seek Professional Help

-If this calculator suggests an HQ at or above 1, or if you already have concerns about PFAS in your water, consider the following actions:
+If this calculator suggests an HQ at or above 1, or if you already know PFAS have been detected in your water supply, it may be wise to move from general education to situation-specific advice.

-• Review guidance from your national or regional environmental or public health agency (for example, the U.S. EPA or your state/provincial health department).
+- Review current guidance from your national or regional environmental and public health agencies.

-• Discuss any health concerns with a qualified healthcare professional, especially for pregnant people, infants, or individuals with existing health conditions.
+- Discuss concerns with a qualified healthcare professional, especially for pregnant people, infants, and other potentially sensitive groups.

-• Consult independent, certified laboratories or environmental professionals if you need confirmatory testing or a more detailed risk assessment.
+- Use certified laboratories or environmental professionals if you need confirmatory sampling or a more detailed interpretation.

 Disclaimer

 This calculator is provided for informational and educational purposes only.
-It does not provide medical, legal, or regulatory advice and should not be used as the sole basis for health or financial decisions.
-The example reference dose and interpretation categories used here may differ from values and frameworks used by official agencies.
+It does not provide medical, legal, or regulatory advice and should not be used as the sole basis for health, financial, or household treatment decisions.